-In August 2014, Trine University opened the Rinker-Ross School of Health Sciences in Fort Wayne, Indiana.
+In August 2014, Trine University opened the Rinker-Ross School of Health Sciences (renamed Brooks College of Health Professions) in Fort Wayne, Indiana.
 The Education Center is home to Trine's first doctoral program, the Doctor of Physical Therapy.

-A Journey of Excellence: The Masters of Physician Assistant Program
+A Journey of Excellence: The Master of Physician Assistant Program

 The Master of Physician Assistant Studies Program (MPAS) began as a visionary initiative by Dr. Earl Brooks and the Board of Trustees in 2016.
-Their goal was to enhance the offerings of the School of Health Sciences at Trine University by adding a Master of Physician Assistant Studies to the existing Doctor of Physical Therapy Program.
+Their goal was to enhance the offerings of the School of Health Sciences at Trine University by adding a Master of Physician Assistant Studies Program to the existing Doctor of Physical Therapy Program.